 Despite the challenges outlined above, the process of measuring business impact offered a number of opportunities to WCTF projects, Commonwealth Corporation and the field of workforce development.
 The process of identifying measures, developing surveys and reaching out to employers on this issue built new capacity among workforce development professionals in Massachusetts.
-In one instance, survey tools and an approach developed by

-The process of measuring business impact proved to be a good indicator of employer engagement. manufacturing project staff in the first round of WCTF funding were shared with and adapted by two WCTF projects working in early childhood education in the second round of funding.
+In one instance, survey tools and an approach developed by manufacturing project staff in the first round of WCTF funding were shared with and adapted by two WCTF projects working in early childhood education in the second round of funding.
 While the context and project goals may be different, the process can be applied across sectors.
 WCTF projects developed a set of measures and other tools relevant to a range of industry sectors that we can make available to others in the field who seek to undertake similar work.
 Although there will still be work required to develop appropriate measures, there is the opportunity to benefit from the work and lessons learned from other projects.
 (Commonwealth Corporation is developing a practitioner's guide to measuring business impact, to be released in November 2011.)
 By requiring - and supporting - projects in the process of measuring business impact, Commonwealth Corporation gained the opportunity to learn and observe the challenges and successes experienced by these projects so that we can better support future projects.
 With each new initiative we fund, we can go further in incorporating this element of evaluation at the inception of a program to enhance both program design and evaluation efforts.